7 Best Sucuri Alternatives to Protect Your WordPress Site

 Consider this plugin if you have no budget, and cannot go with Wordfence.

-All-in-One includes a “scanner”, which is actually a file change detection tool that alerts you to changes in your WordPress files.
+All-in-One used to include a “scanner”, which is actually a file change detection tool that alerts you to changes in your WordPress files.
 A file change detection scanner only looks for modified files instead of actively looking for malware.
 Since hackers can alter timestamps or conceal changes, this scanner falls short in providing adequate security.

 Ineffective firewall